verifa/ansible-katas/README.md

 # Welcome to ansible katas

+<em>Most documentation in this repository can be considered placeholder as we are still finalising what the exercises and the kata repository in general will look like. </em>

+In this repository you will find repeatable exercise katas that you can download and repeat as many times as you like.
+Their intended purpose is to teach you the basics of Ansible, as well as how to work with best practices once you've mastered the basics.

-We have created an isolated training environment for these Ansible exercises, thus making it only required to have docker installed to run.
+We have created an isolated training environment for these exercises, thus making it only required to have docker installed to run.
 The isolated environment will serve as a guardrail in case you manage to run some Ansible that will detrimentally change some state on the target machine.
 In such a case you can simply run the script that creates the environment again, and it will remove the old one and create a fresh new one.
 The environment will also provide some simulated machines to run your exercises against.

 ## how to start